tekviziondev/aws-projects/README.md

 # Setup and Environment for using tekVizion's Contact Flow parser Library

 - **Step-1 Amazon Connect Instance creation**
 <br>1.
 Create an instance in the Amazon Connect and define a Contact Flow.
-You may refer to( https://docs.aws.amazon.com/connect/latest/adminguide/amazon-connect-  instances.html )for more information on creating an instance in the Amazon Connect.
+You may refer to the https://docs.aws.amazon.com/connect/latest/adminguide/amazon-connect-instances.html for more information on creating an instance in the Amazon Connect.
    ![image](https://user-images.githubusercontent.com/88785130/205262411-044949de-39d7-4fe8-b9ab-7a3b3e35eba5.png)

 - **Step-2 Downloading of tekVizion's Contact Flow parser Library**